GitLab integration overview

 When you push to your GitLab repository from a job, CircleCI will use the SSH key you added.

-For more information on SSH keys, please visit the Adding an SSH key to CircleCI page.
+For more information on SSH keys, refer to the Adding an SSH key to CircleCI page.

-A standalone organization allows for managing users and projects independent of the VCS.
-Organizations as well as users are considered CircleCI organizations and users, with their own roles and permissions that do not rely on those defined in a VCS.
+For GitLab integrations, organizations and users are managed independently from your VCS.
+Organizations and users are considered CircleCI organizations and users, with their own roles and permissions that do not rely on those defined in your VCS.

-To manage settings on the organization level, click the Organization Settings button within the CircleCI web app.
+To manage settings at the organization level, select Organization Settings in the CircleCI web app sidebar.

 People